 When joining groups, make sure to read all of the rules before posting.
-Spend a few days in the group to get an idea of the topics and whether it is appropriate to share your program.
-Refrain from joining and immediately blasting your offer, as it may be seen as spam and removed immediately.
-Focus on reaching out just to specific affiliates who are in your industry.
+Spend a few days in the group to find out whether sharing your program is appropriate.
+Additionally, avoid joining and immediately blasting your offer, as it may be seen as spam and removed.
+And focus on only reaching out to affiliates who are in your industry.

-Outreach to bloggers or influencers
+Reach out to bloggers and influencers

 - Don’t be anonymous – Use your full name when contacting others.

-- Follow-up – If you haven’t received a response in a few weeks, follow-up with a friendly nudge.
+- Follow up – If you haven’t received a response in a few weeks, follow up with a friendly nudge.

 Multi-Level Marketing (MLM)

-Affiliate program directories
+Affiliate recruiting directories